 From supply chain management to decentralized applications, here’s your ultimate guide to the VeChain platform and VET tokens.

-With a long list of corporate partners and a native token (VET) that’s grown into one of the world’s top 20 largest cryptocurrencies by market cap (at the time of writing in May 2018), VeChain is a blockchain platform that’s generated plenty of hype in recent times.
+With a long list of corporate partners and a native token (VET) that’s grown into one of the world’s top larger cryptocurrencies by market cap (at the time of writing), VeChain is a blockchain platform that’s generated plenty of hype.
 Focused on data management and Internet of Things (IoT) solutions, and with plans to evolve into a platform for decentralized applications (dapps) as well, VeChain offers a wide range of real-world use cases.

 Let’s take a closer look at the platform behind it all, how it works, and where VET tokens fit into the equation.

 - Get some Bitcoin to exchange for this cryptocurrency.